RawNet: Fast End-to-End Neural Vocoder: RawNet

 \section{RawNet}

-This Section introduce the RawNet model.
-Figure~\ref{fig:rawnet_fig} shows its overview architecture, which includes a coder network that extracts acoustic features from raw waveform, and a voder network that generates waveform conditioned on the acoustic features.
-These two parts are jointly trained in a single network, but could be used separately, corresponding to the analysis and synthesis procedure in a tradition vocoder system.
+This section introduces the RawNet model.
+Figure~\ref{fig:rawnet_fig} shows its overview architecture, which includes a coder network that extracts acoustic features from the raw waveform and a voder network that generates waveform conditioned on the learned acoustic features.
+These two parts are jointly trained in a single model.
+Still, they could be used separately in text-to-speech tasks, corresponding to a traditional vocoder system's analysis and synthesis procedure.
 More details are provided in this section.